 With any vaccination there is a small risk of rare serious adverse events, such as an allergic reaction.
-Severe allergic reactions to vaccines (anaphylaxis) are rare, but can be fatal.
-Anaphylaxis is known to occur in approximately 2.5-4.7 per million doses of the Moderna/Pfizer vaccines.
-More generally anaphylaxis occurs in 1 in 1,000,000 doses of all vaccines, but can occur in response to any vaccine or medication.
-In case of the unlikely event of anaphylaxis, medication for treating allergic reactions is available and the researchers are appropriately trained in the management of anaphylaxis.
+These may be related to the immune system or to the nervous system.
+Severe allergic reactions to vaccines (anaphylaxis) are rare (approximately 1 per million vaccine doses), but can be fatal.
+In case of this unlikely event, medication for treating allergic reactions is available and the researchers are appropriately trained in the management of anaphylaxis.

 These are new vaccines, and there may be side effects that we are not yet aware of.
 Further information about vaccine safety is being actively gathered as the vaccines are being used in the UK and globally.
+You will be informed of any significant change in the vaccine safety profile.